jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 company, university server, or some other organization that hosts computational resources that can be accessed remotely.
-JupyterHub will run on these computational resources, meaning that users will also be operating on these computational resources if they're interacting with your JupyterHub.
+JupyterHub will run on these computational resources, meaning that users will also be operating on these resources if they're interacting with your JupyterHub.

 They provide the following things: